 Beauveria bassiana occurs naturally in the soil.
 It has also been found on another species of beetle in the Eastern Townships.
 Based on a number of laboratory tests, it has been shown to be effective in controlling emerald ash borer.

-Does the fungus pose a threat to bees ?
+Does the fungus pose a threat to non-target organisms ?

 Is the fungus dangerous for pets ?

 No. Beauveria bassiana is not harmful to pets.
 If an animal (dog, bird, etc.) inadvertently ingests the fungus, it would not be inconvenienced since its body temperature would be higher than what is required for the development of the fungus.
 The animal would then eliminate it naturally.

 Is it dangerous to pick up a pouch that has fallen to the ground ?